tomkerkhove/microservices-with-azure-api-management/docs/meet-codito.md

 ## Where are they today?

-As of today, Codito is exposing their services via Azure API Management which gives them all the rich API ecosystem features they need ranging from service decoupling, developer portal and user management.
+As of today, Codito is exposing their services via Azure API Management which gives them all the rich API ecosystem features they need ranging from service decoupling, developer portal, and user management.

 Their monolith is hosted in an Azure Web App which is all written in .NET Core.